agoda-com/teldrassil/gradledependencytreeplugin/Readme.md

 # Gradle dependency tree visualizer.

-This is a companion gradle plugin for [Teldrassil](https://plugins.jetbrains.com/plugin/20022-teldrassil), the IntelliJ IDE plugin for visualizing dependency graphs in your projects.
-This plugin add the task `generateGradleDependencyGraph` to the list of tasks for your module.
+This is a companion gradle plugin for [Teldrassil](https://plugins.jetbrains.com/plugin/20022-teldrassil), the IntelliJ IDE for visualizing dependency graphs in your projects.
+This plugin add the task `generateGradleDependencyReport` to the list of tasks for your module.

 ## How to use